Anghiari, the village of the famous battle painted by Leonardo da Vinci

 Museo della Battaglia e di Anghiari

-The Museo della Battaglia e di Anghiari talks about the history of Anghiari and its territory through the documents and artifacts from various periods and from various collections.
-The core of the exhibition is the section devoted to Battle of Anghiari and to the lost art-work on it made by Leonardo da Vinci.
+The Museo della Battaglia e di Anghiari deals with the history of Anghiari and its territory through documents and finds from various eras and various collections.
+The cornerstone of the exhibition is represented by the section dedicated to the Battle of Anghiari and the lost work that Leonardo da Vinci had dedicated to it.

 Chiesa di Sant’Agostino

-Just outside the original nucleus of the village, starts a long road that bring from Anghiari to Sansepolcro.
-Along this street stands some nice palaces and also churches such as Santa Croce and Santo Stefano.
+Immediately outside the original nucleus of the village, a long road leads from Anghiari to Sansepolcro.
+Along this route there are some beautiful buildings and also interesting churches such as that of the Cross and that of Santo Stefano.

 How to get to Anghiari